sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 - [CMSPage](https://github.com/sharetribe/ftw-daily/blob/master/src/containers/CMSPage/CMSPage.js)

 The first three are defined by default in Console and can not be removed.
-Therefore, there is a dedicated component in FTW for each.
+Therefore, there is a dedicated component in the template for each.
 For any new page created through Console, a generic component called CMSPage is used.

 If we compare the loadData calls in the privacy policy page and CMSPage, we can see that they differ slightly.
 The PrivacyPolicyPage.duck.js file